Nealkitt/WurstClient.net/_wiki/Mods/Jetpack.md

 {:toc}

 ## Overview
 Jetpack is a mod that allows you to jump in mid-air.
 It looks as if you had a jetpack.
+It is harder to detect than flight.
+A little less likely to kick you on servers without anticheat.
+The game automatically kicks you for flight